 A factoring line is a good option for companies that are unable to qualify for an ABL or a ledgered line of credit.
 Lines have simple qualification requirements and few covenants.
 Furthermore, they can be deployed quickly.

 However, factoring lines are more expensive and have ongoing lender controls.
-They are best used as a stepping stone to less expensive financing.
-Read “How does factoring work?” to learn more.
+Factoring is best used as a steppingstone to less expensive financing.
+Read “How Does Factoring Work?” to learn more.